 Pay in Full

-Includes New York corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get New York corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in New York

 To start a corporation in New York, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file a Certificate of Incorporation with the Division of Corporations, State Records and Uniform Commercial Code.
 You can file this document online or by mail.
 The certificate costs $125 to file.
 Once filed with the state, this document formally creates your New York corporation.

 Per NY Bus Corp L § 305 (2019), the state automatically designates the Secretary of State as your registered agent or “agent for service of process”.
 While this meets the minimum legal requirement for appointing a registered agent in New York, it’s not ideal.
 With every incorporated business in the state as it’s client, the Secretary of State ends up processing mountains of documents each year and can move slowly.
 You should be the first to know of any legal issues, and you should be able to get your notifications ASAP.
 That’s why Northwest Registered Agent LLC offers real time document scans.
 As our client, you’re our priority—not just a number.

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit the NYS Corporation & Business Entity Search and browse until you find the perfect name for your corporation.

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your New York Certificate of Incorporation.
 Follow along with our filing instructions below:

 Filing the New York Certificate of Incorporation

 Learn more about each Certificate of Incorporation requirement below.
 Note that the information you provide becomes part of the public record—permanently.